CIS565-Fall-2018/Project4-CUDA-Rasterizer/README.md

 Analysis
 ======================
-* blocksize1d is set to 128 unchanged
+* When parallelize primitives, blocksize is set to 128 unchanged.

-* image order is direct light integrator, full light integrator and naive integrator
+* When parallelize pixels, blocksize is set to 25 x 25 unchanged.

+* For shared memory in tile based rasterizer, primitive bucket size is 256 unchanged.

-* rendering time is measured in second
+* Rendering time is measured in frame per second, so higher is better.

 ---